 This article explains how to set up and use the Coviu Appointment Bookings add-on.
-This feature is great for allowing your clients to book specific services and providers from your practice via your website.
+This feature is great for allowing your clients to book specific services and providers offered by your practice via a portal.

 Last Updated: Jan 2021

 Coviu offers an online appointment booking portal for accounts on the Professional and Clinic plans.
 It allows your clients/patients to book video telehealth consultations for specific services or clinicians in your practice.